 Central to our design process is organizing a program which, however practical, is developed in a thoughtful, if not artful way.
 The result is a product that feels as if it belongs.
-Our aim is to create something greater than the sum of its parts, and where the design and building effort takes on a life of its own, promising high returns on any investment in the creative process.
+Our aim is to create something greater than the sum of its parts, promising high returns on any investment in the creative process.

 Bathrooms and kitchens